-Sources of Information Personnel sources
+3. Sources of Information3.1 Personnel sources

-Information could be communicated by both authorized and un-authorized personnel, either through legal or illegal channels, using means of communications available such as VHF, Internet, and land networks.
+Information could he communicated by both authorized and un-authorized personnel, either through legal or illegal channels, using means of communications available such as VHF, Internet, and land networks.
 Personnel working in the coast radio stations, ships' agency and port traffic management stations could release information intentionally or accidentally to their friends and relatives.
 However, information could be communicated through social relations between those working onboard ships like ships crew or cargo gangs, stevedoring and subcontractors and their relatives and friends who have relations with piracy gangs.